Autopsy: LGBTQ activist Edwin Chiloba died of suffocation

-LGBTQ activist Edwin Kiprotich alias Chiloba died of asphyxiation (a process of being deprived of oxygen, which can result in unconsciousness or death).
+An autopsy to find out what killed LGBTQ activist Edwin Kiprotich alias Chiloba has revealed he died of asphyxiation (a process of being deprived of oxygen, which can result in unconsciousness or death).

 "The body had decomposed before we did the autopsy, there was something tied on his mouth and nose, a piece of jeans trousers which was blocking the mouth and the nose,"said Oduor.